-Update: Finding the LG Watch Sport in stock is a challenge in the US, as both Google and Verizon are sold out of the new smartwatch.
-AT&T has it for $249.
-If you find it, we still find it to be one of the best fitness-tracking watches thanks to its unique strength training mode.
+Update: Finding the LG Watch Sport in stock is a challenge in the US, as Verizon has stopped selling the smartwatch.
+AT&T has the watch on contract via Best Buy.
+The Watch Sport is still available on Amazon for $265.
+If you find it elsewhere, we still find it to be one of the best fitness-tracking watches thanks to its strength training mode.

-The LG Watch Sport comes ready to play, offering more bells, whistles and watch faces than any other smartwatch or fitness tracker to date.
+The LG Watch Sport comes ready to play, offering more bells, whistles and watch faces than you can shake a wrist at.

-It’s a brawny-looking watch, built for fitness tracking thanks to a heart rate monitor, GPS chip, barometer and waterproof casing.
 You can even track strength training.
 Google to Apple: “Do you even lift?”
-Apple’s answer is “No.”
+Apple’s answer: “Well, not really."

 This may not be enough to turn around flagging interest in smartwatches, though.
 If you didn’t want a watch before today, this isn’t likely going to change your mind about the product category.

 Nevertheless, the watchmakers at LG and Google take significant steps in the right direction – the LG Watch Sport is enough to outperform the mighty Apple Watch 3 and Samsung Gear S3 Frontier in many areas.